bmclachlin1/bmclachlin1/README.md

 👨‍💻 Software Engineer experienced in web and mobile development<br/>
 👨‍🎓 Studied Computer Science at the University of Lethbridge, Canada<br/>

-- 👨‍💻 All of my projects are available on my GitHub or at [https://blakemclachlin.netlify.app](https://blakemclachlin.netlify.app)
+- 👨‍💻 All of my projects are available on my GitHub

 - 📫 How to reach me **blake.mclachlin@icloud.com**